scjrobertson/nlw_code/README.md

 * JDK and JRE 8 (7 may work as well)
 * Download **Stanford coreNLP** and **simpleNLG-v.4.4.2**.
 A bash script, using **wget** and the **Ubuntu** archive manager **file-roller**, is placed in the **nlw_code/src/main/resources** folder which will automatically download them upon execution.
-To compile this, run the following commands:
+To compile and run this, use the following commands:

         chmod a+x download.sh
         ./download.sh